Ecosyste.ms: Awesome

 - [Where to locate examples of ignore files?](#where-to-locate-examples-of-ignore-files)

-Add a `.gitignore` file to your project's working directory to tell Git which files have to be ignored.
-Each line in the file should contain a _glob_ pattern matching files that you do not want to track in your Git repository.
+Create a text file named `.gitignore` in your project's working directory to tell Git which files to ignore.
+Each line in the file should contain a _glob_ pattern that matches the files you don't want to track in your Git repository.

 For instance, the line